Drakkar Data Flow: Complete Processing Story¶

 Step 4: Final Offset Commits¶

-committable()and commits any remaining offsets. - If a commit fails, logs a warning.
-These offsets will be re-processed on next startup (at-least-once semantics).
+- If a commit call itself fails, logs a warning.
+Those offsets will be re-processed on next startup (at-least-once semantics).

 Step 5: Stop All Processors¶